 We also recommend that parents immediately notify schools, medical offices, daycares, and babysitters of limitations or changes in custody and visitation orders.
 Parents should maintain a current written description of their child and have recent photographs and fingerprints available.

 If a child is physically or mentally harmed as a result of abduction, a parent could be convicted of child abuse which could also lead to a loss of custody and visitation rights to that child.
 If convicted of parental kidnapping, a parent could be found guilty of a first-degree felony with severe penalties.

 There are additional Legal Protections in Place for a Child taken out of their Jurisdiction

 When a child is taken across state lines, judges from both states can communicate to determine what is in the child’s best interest.
 This is done through the Uniform Child Custody Jurisdiction and Enforcement Act.
 The most difficult cases are those of abducted children that have been taken internationally.
 Those countries that are part of the Hague Convention on International Child Abductions cooperate with the United States in child abduction cases.
 Countries that are not a part of this treaty may offer little cooperation or recourse in the return of abducted children.

 If you have concerns about your children’s safety, an experienced family law attorney can assist with getting court-ordered protections in place.
 Alternatively, if you are accused of child abuse or abduction, the Law Offices of Frank P. Remsen, P.A., can help.
 We are dedicated to providing our clients with quality representation in family law and criminal defense.
 We understand the impact that a legal issue can have on your future and your family’s future.
 We have offices in Lake, Seminole, and Orange County, Florida.
-Call for an appointment for a free consultation at 352-269-8226 or 407-898-8822.
+Call for an appointment for a low cost initial consultation at 352-243-1247 or 407-898-8822.